-- IoTex is a blockchain-based Internet of Things network, focused on decentralization of this technology and protecting the privacy of users;
+- IoTex is a blockchain-based Internet of Things network, focused on the decentralization of this technology and protecting the privacy of users;

 - IoT systems have a scalability problem as more and more clusters of interconnected devices appear;